ly774508966/UnityEngineEx/README.md

 		void Awake()
 		{
-			this.Decompose(); // this cdecompose object to itself
+			this.Dissolve(); // this decompose object to itself

 			// equivalent to code
 			// descriptions = new List<Description>();